ZouhairMudakka/Autonomous-Job-Seeker/ROADMAP.md

    - Each platform may have unique flows, but re-use the AI approach (confidence scoring, fallback, structured form-filling).

 4. **Chrome Extension Development**
-   - **Front-End**: Provide real-time or near-real-time updates to the user about the AI’s current activity.
+   - **Front-End**: Provide real-time or near-real-time updates to the user about the AI's current activity.
-   - **Interaction**: Let users instruct the AI mid-flow (e.g., “Stop after 10 apps,” “Switch CV,” “Skip this job,” etc.).
+   - **Interaction**: Let users instruct the AI mid-flow (e.g., "Stop after 10 apps," "Switch CV," "Skip this job," etc.).
    - Possibly use **web sockets** or an HTTP-based microservice to sync the extension with the AI.

 5. **User Interaction Modes**